Geosite Agios Thomas

-Agios Thomas Beach belongs to the village of Karavado, which is located in southern Kefalonia, 12 km from the town of Argostoli.
-It took its name from the homonymous church at the top of the hill.
-This beach presents a special geological, paleontological, aesthetic and mythological interest.
-The area is dominated by the rock called Geronitsia (pieces of the elders) where a legend wants the elders to be thrown from the top so that theywould stop to be an obstacle in life.
+Agios Thomas Beach is located in the southern part of Kefalonia, close to Karavados village, 12 km distant from the town of Argostoli.
+It took its name from the homonymus church that was built at the top of the hill.
+This is a Geosite of special geological, paleontological, aesthetic and mythological interest.
+The area is dominated by the rock called Geronitsia (pieces of the elders) where a legend wants the elders to be thrown from the top so that they would stop to be an obstacle in life.

 Agios Thomas Beach consists of post Alpine orogeny formations of Pliocene age (5.33-2.58 My), which in the lower parts of the section occur as alternations of sand-diagenetic sandstones, sandy limestones and thin marly layers.
 Gradually, towards the upper parts, blue marls prevail containing a rich mollusk fauna, while finally, in the upper part of the sequence, alternations of fine-grained sandstones and sandy marl layers develop again.